OuyangWenyu/hydrodataset/docs/source/develop.rst

 Now the directories in "hydrobench" are:

+* app: scripts for downloading and preprocessing source data
 * data: this directory contains the data-source classes for source data;
 * daymet4basins: this is the directory for downloading daymet data for basins' boundaries;
 * pet: all methods for calculating potential evapotranspiration are here;